dommiller88/bgc-combiner/README.md

 Option used for attendance command.
 By default, before-care only members are not included in ADA.
 This flag can be used to get ADA specifically for before-care.
 #### Output Unsorted Members (--blacklist)
 Option for use in the cumulative command.
 List of unsorted members will be output to console and to a file in the specified output directory.
+#### Pass Configuration File (--config)
+Required option for use in the cumulative command.
+Provides a path to a .yaml file that will give important date-related options to the program.
+See the config_example.yaml file for an example.
 #### Concatenate (--c)
 Concatenate is an option used to append ADA data to an existing document along with datestamps of when that info was generated.
 Its argument is the path to the file that should be concatenated.
 #### Zero Concatenate (--zc)